amahmetov1998/python-project-83/README.md

 </div>

 ## About
-The page analyzer is an application based on the Flask framework.
+The Page Analyzer is an application based on the Flask framework that analyzes the web-pages for SEO suitability.
 It uses the basic principles of building modern sites on the MVC architecture: working with routing, forum handlers and templating, interaction with the database.

 ## Demo